arairyuma/docker-lemp-stack/README.md

 If a new project is needed, some initial setup will need to be completed by someone familiar with basic Sysadmin type tasks.

 ## How to use this repository.
+* Create a private clone of the repository
-* Clone the repository from bitbucket to your local machine.
+* Clone the repository to your local machine.
 * Install Docker -  Follow instructions available from : https://docs.docker.com/install/
 * Install Docker Compose - Follow instructions available from : https://docs.docker.com/compose/install/